What grows in low desert Arizona gardens in March? I’ll show you. All of these pictures come from my garden in Mesa, Arizona.

 Herbs in the low desert Arizona garden in March

 Harvest chamomile when the petals are flat or beginning to fall back from bud.
 Harvest flowers on a sunny day after dew has dried.
-Flowers can be air-dried or dried in a dehydrator – they are dry when flower crumbles easily.
-Use 1 teaspoon of dried petals in diffuser per cup of water for tea.
+Flowers can be air-dried or dried in a dehydrator – they are dry when the flower crumbles easily.
+Use 1 teaspoon of dried petals in a diffuser per cup of water for tea.
 If using fresh flowers for tea, double amounts – drying flowers concentrates the flavor and oils.
-Read this article for more information about how to grow chamomile.
+Read this article for more information about how to grow chamomile

 Consider planting borage next to each tomato plant.
 The bees and your tomatoes will thank you.
 Read this article for more information about how to grow borage.